-Businesses that have staff, handle inventory, process payments and use digital tools face risks of internal and external criminal activity, such as fraud, theft, and employee dishonesty.
+Businesses with staff who handle inventory, process payments, and use digital tools may be vulnerable to internal and external criminal activity, such as fraud, theft, and employee dishonesty.

 Commercial Crime Insurance Real-Life Example